The Architecture

 Philosophy

 Everything here exists because I use it.
-Cortex runs in every coding session.
+Coquina runs in every coding session.
 Forge orchestrates overnight chains while I sleep.
 The homelab hosts real services my household depends on.

 Most “AI-powered” features are demos pretending to be products.
 This is where I test what actually works under real constraints: latency, failure modes, cost, and whether anyone would use it twice.